tearflake/symp-intro/README.md

 Execution connects the two.

 Symp is small, strange, and honest.
-A quiet system from a reality in which symbols triumphed over flashing lights.
+A thought experiment from a reality in which symbols triumphed over flashing lights.

 ---